Having resources at your fingertips to help you navigate the college planning process is a must.

 - Teaches students how to communicate, collaborate, explore, and advance themselves in the digital world in which they live

 ·Using tools they have already mastered teaches students how to strategically apply to college and for scholarships

 Every college and university has their own application requirements.
 Some only offer students one specific application to complete and submit; others offer students a choice.

-The Common Application www.commonapp.org and the Coalition for Access and Affordability Application – best known as the Coalition Application www.coalitionforcollegeaccess.org are two nationally recognized application platforms that offer students the option of submitting the same application to any of their member institutions.
-However, many of the colleges and universities have individualized requirements that students must also submit in order for their applications to be considered complete
+The Common Application is the most recognized online college application platform.
+It allows students to submit one application to any of its member institutions.
+However, many of the participating colleges and universities have individualized requirements that students must also submit in order for their applications to be considered complete.